 Through the lens of flexible dieting, no food is labeled as “good”, “bad”, “clean” or “dirty”.

-Instead, this approach acknowledges that all foods have intrinsic value and can be included within a healthy and enjoyable diet.
+Instead, this approach acknowledges that all foods have intrinsic value and can be included in a healthy and enjoyable diet.

-As the name states, flexible dieting is flexible by nature and is designed to ebb and flow as your lifestyle, health or goals require.
+As the name states, flexible dieting is by nature flexible and designed to ebb and flow as your lifestyle, health, or goals require.

 In this definition, “flexibility” means finding a diet and way of eating that you can consistently stick to AND enjoy, not just for a period of time, but as a sustainable way of navigating your nutrition for life.